 - Heat oven to 400 degrees.

-- While the jam is heating, combine ¼ cup sugar, brown sugar, flour, cinnamon, lemon juice, and salt in a large bowl.
-Then add apples and mix until apples are evenly coated.
+- While the jam is heating, add 1/4 cup sugar, 1/4 cup brown sugar, 2 tablespoons flour, 1 1/2 teaspoons cinnamon, 1 teaspoon lemon juice, and a pinch of Kosher salt in a large bowl.

-- Lightly flour a clean counter top and roll out puff pastry sheet.
-Lightly flour the puff pastry and roll it out into a slightly larger rectangle, about 9" x 13.5".
+- Lightly flour a clean countertop and roll out puff pastry sheet.
+Lightly flour the puff pastry and roll it out into a slightly larger rectangle, about 9″ x 13.5″.

-- Transfer to a parchment lined baking sheet.
+- Transfer to a parchment-lined baking sheet.

 - Score the crust with a sharp knife about an inch from the edge of the puff pastry.
 Poke the inside of the puff pastry several times with a fork.